dkxl/node-libnftables/README.md

 ### setOutputFlags (flag1, flag2, ...)
 Set output flags for the libnftables context.
 See NFT_FLAGS for the valid flag values.
 Overwrites any previous flag settings.
+Flag values persist for the lifetime of the context unless overwritten by a new call to setOutputFlags().

 @param {...int} flags - one or more output flags to set.
 All other flags will be cleared.